-A representative from ABHPAC attends the AADACC council planning meetings which provides opportunities for the consumer voice to be heard with regards to how funds will be allocated for Arkansans receiving substance abuse, treatment, and prevention services.
+A representative from ABHPAC may attend the AADACC council planning meetings which provides opportunities for the consumer voice to be heard with regards to how funds will be allocated for Arkansans receiving substance abuse, treatment, and prevention services.

 - b) Has the Council successfully integrated substance misuse prevention and treatment or cooccurring disorder issues, concerns, and activities into its work? - 2.
-Is the membership representative of the service area population (e.g. ethnic, cultural, linguistic, rural, Suburban, urban, older adults, families of young children)? - 3.
+Is the membership representative of the service area population (e.g. ethnic, cultural, linguistic, rural, Yes No suburban, urban, older adults, families of young children)? - 3.
 Please describe the duties and responsibilities of the Council, including how it gathers meaningful input from people in recovery, families, and other important stakeholders, and how it has advocated for individuals with SMI or SED.

-The ABHPAC Council is comprised of consumers, youth, family members, providers, and representatives of state and private agencies.
-The council is federally mandated through PL 102-321 to review the state plans for the block grant and provide recommendations to the State; to serve as an advocate for adults with SMI, children with SED and other
+The ABHPAC Council is comprised of consumers, family members, providers, and representatives of state and private agencies.
+Though our consumer group has previously had a small handful of youth members, we have none currently.
+The council is federally mandated through PL 102-321 to review the state plans for the block grant and provide recommendations to the State, and to serve as an advocate for adults with SMI, children with SED and others who might be experiencing mental health needs.